Flag Chile / Argentina Flag

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Chile has comparative advantage over Argentina.
-Similarly, the more yellow a dot/product is, the more Argentina has comparative advantage over Chile.
+This visualization shows the product space at the HS4 level with the flags of Chile and Argentina.
+This means that a dot/product with the flag of Chile indicates it has a comparative advantage over Argentina.
+Similarly, a dot/product with the flag of Argentina indicates it has a comparative advantage over Chile.